-First Referral:

-Teacher conference with student.
+First Referral: Second Referral: Teacher conference with student.
+All "first referral" consequences.
 Grade of Fail given for that assignment.
+Parent Conference.
 Teacher will notify parent.

-Citizenship grade may be lowered in that class

-Teacher will send a referral to the administrator noting the details of the incident.
+Citizenship grade lowered to U in that class.
+Citizenship grade may be lowered in that class Loss of Citizenship / Distinguished Dolphin Teacher will send a referral to the administrator Recognition noting the details of the incident.
+Further Progressive Discipline